habibtalib/belich/README.md

 What has happened during this adventure, is that in the end, what started as an exercise, is becoming a real project, and gradually moving away from Nova, especially when I have added new features, which have made me (on several occasions) rebuild a good part of the code from the beginning.

-To this day, Belich has its own code structure designed from 0.

 Choosing to eliminate VueJS from the equation has been a very complicated decision, and in some cases, it has been a big headache.

+To this day, Belich has its own code structure designed from 0 and will include Livewire the [Caleb Porzio](https://github.com/calebporzio)

 The adventure is worth it, and I think I've learned great things!